-Dear NGFDA members' it is with great sadness that one of our long time NGFDA members and former Board Member Barbara Joe passed away due to a short illness.
+Dear NGFDA members' it is with great sadness that one of our long time NGFDA faculty members passed away January 24, 2026

 Learn more about the Dulcimer and the North Georgia Foothills Dulcimer Assoc.
 (NGFDA)